Where are the pillars of Norbiton? In what shifting sands do they plant their feet? How do they sustain our giddy, skyward brickwork?

 Perhaps, she speculates, it is intentionally disorientating.
 The work of the building, after all, is done across its surfaces: the highly-organised data-stream of the walls and windows and doorways and ceilings are where you simultaneously swim and drift, lose and locate yourself.

-I may have never seen the Alhambra, but I have seen many other richly-compacted informational spaces.
+I may never have seen the Alhambra, but I have seen many other richly-compacted informational spaces.
 Take, for example, the vestibule to the Biblioteca Medicea Laurenziana, or the Laurentian Library, of Michelangelo, where the walls, as in the Alhambra, are written over.

 Written over to the extent that they are not there; the walls, flat surfaces bounding an inner space, are not walls at all, but a totem of mutated classical form: niches, tabernacles, recessed columns, corbels, walls not walls but dark sinews, flexed joints, muscular upthrusts; the interior, it might be, of a massive, thinking body.

 But it is not a body: it is a library, or anyway the vestibule to a library.
 The portal.
-A library in the Renaissance is an informational space par excellence, conceived not only as a database but as an ambulatory interface.
+A library in the Renaissance is an informational space par excellence, conceived not only as a database but as an ambulatory interface[see Bibliotechical].
 The library is where you organise your knowledge or understanding, not unpicking it like a thread from an inchoate knotted ball of thought, but drawing it out on the shuttle from a layered, folded, compressed, and programmed sequence of distinct yarns.